 - Warm hat that will prevent heat loss

-- Keeping track of the weather can help prevent injuries jobsite.
-Employers and managers should continually monitor weather conditions for drastic changes, such as blizzards and high winds and call workers in when things get too rough outside.
+Keeping track of the weather can help prevent injuries jobsite.
+Employers and managers should continually monitor weather conditions for drastic changes, such as blizzards and high winds, and call workers when things get too rough outside.

-- Injuries caused by slips and falls increase during Winter, and ice formations on walking surfaces is a major cause.
+Injuries caused by slips and falls increase during winter, and ice formations on walking surfaces are major causes.
 Ensuring pathways are salted or sanded to ensure any ice melts away.
-Along with surfaces, it is also important to monitor equipment left out overnight is inspected for any ice formations.
-Properly warming equipment is important for the longevity of said equipment as well as important for the safety of those using it.
+Along with surfaces, it is also vital to monitor equipment left out overnight is inspected for any ice formations.
+Properly warming equipment is essential for the longevity of said equipment and for the safety of those using it.